BindsNET/bindsnet/README.md

 pip install .
 ```

-Or, to install in editable mode (allows modification of package with re-installing):
+Or, to install in editable mode (allows modification of package without re-installing):

 ```
 pip install -e .
 ```

 PyPI support (`pip install bindsnet`) *hopefully* coming soon.

+To install the packages necessary to interface with the [OpenAI gym RL environments library](https://github.com/openai/gym), follow their instructions for installing the packages needed to run the RL environments simulator (on Linux / MacOS).

 To run a near-replication of the SNN from [this paper](https://www.frontiersin.org/articles/10.3389/fncom.2015.00099/full#), issue